superluminar-io/godays-workshop/README.md

 - Give your Lambda functions permissions to access the DynamoDB table with IAM
 - Inject the DynamoDB table via environment variables
 - Using path parameters with API Gateway and Lambda
+- Generate a short unique ID for the URL

 #### Use the aws-sdk-go with DynamoDB